Nostalgic Bulgarians mark communist ruler's birthday

 Bulgaria has aligned itself with the West, joining the European Union in 2007, but is the EU's poorest country with a per capita GDP just 43 percent of the EU average last year.

-Disenchantment with the market economy's failure to raise living standards has fueled nostalgia for the communist past, as have corruption and nepotism.
+Disenchantment with the market economy's failure to raise living standards has fuelled nostalgia for the communist past, as have corruption and nepotism.
 Support for the former communist Socialist party is about 18 percent.

 "No doubt he did a lot for Bulgarian society," said historian Iskra Baeva.
 "Many people were not very rich but they had a much more secure and peaceful life during Zhivkov's leadership."